 connect connection-spec &key if-exists database-type pool => database connection-spec A connection specification if-exists This indicates the action to take if a connection to the same database exists already.
 See below for the legal values and actions.
-It defaults to the value of database-type A database type specifier, i.e. a keyword.
-This defaults to the value of
+It defaults to the value of connect-if-exists.

+database-type A database type specifier, i.e. a keyword.
+This defaults to the value of default-database-type pool is empty, a new connection is created.
+The default is NIL.